Appointment of the Lay Members of Council (Governor)

 From the Chancellor

-From the Chair of Council and the President of Kent Students Union
+From the Chair of Council & the President of Kent Students Union

 EDI at The University of Kent is committed to the creation and support of a balanced, inclusive and diverse community.